Accessibility links

 Create a new author

-You can create a new author via Settings > Authors > Add new.
+Create a new author via Settings > Authors > Add new.

 Edit an existing author